wkurzius/textbook-notes/envision-algebra-2/5-rational-exponents-and-radical-functions/5-2-properties-of-exponents-and-radicals.md

 a^0 &= 1
 \end{align}$$

-### The Negative Rule

-What happens if we use the quotient rule and we end up with negative numbers?
+Our last rule requires a bit of set up to see why it works.
+Let's use the quotient rule, but on an expression that would yield a negative exponent.

 $$\begin{align}
 \frac{h^3}{h^5} &= h^{-2}\\[1em]